 How to eliminate body odor internally?
 Detox.

-For detoxification, drinking water (3-4 litres per day) is the very basic step.
-Cutting down on oily food, junk food, hot sauce stuff, alcohol and cigarettes will be of great help.
-Including green vegetables or fibre foods will greatly impact the detoxification process in a good way.
+For detoxification, staying hydrated and drinking ample amounts of water (6-8 glasses per day) is the very basic step.
+Cutting down on oily food, junk food, hot sauce stuff, alcohol and cigarettes will also be of great help.
+Including green vegetables or fiber-rich foods in your diet can also greatly improve the body’s natural detoxification process.

 3. Cotton, cotton and nothing but cotton

 Summer means letting your skin breathe.
-Wearing silk, polyester or acrylic means the sweat simply sticks on your body and leaves a foul odour.
-Light cotton threads or moisture-wicking fabrics are preferable.
-Also, clothes that are light coloured should be worn.
+Wearing silk, polyester or acrylic means the sweat simply sticks on your body and leaves a foul odor.
+Light cotton threads or moisture-wicking fabrics are a far better alternative.
+Also, light-colored clothes can help keep your body cool and minimize sweating.
 At home, wear comfortable clothes.

 4. Underarm patches

-Anything is possible now.
-If you are afraid to wear light coloured clothes because it will show armpit stains, these underarm patches are pure gems.
+If you are afraid to wear light-colored clothes because of the unsightly sweat-stained armpits, these underarm patches can be a life-changing hack for you.
 Garment shield patches need to be stuck on the armpit, on the inside area of the garment.

-This is quite an invention as it helps us stay fresh and dry throughout the day.
-This can be easily purchased through online shopping.
-Trust us, you need to invest in this life-changing hack!
+This is quite an invention and one of the best tools for stopping body odor, as they help you stay fresh and dry throughout the day.
+This can be easily purchased online.

-More salt means more sodium for the body to be removed by sweating, which means more sweat, which means more body odour.
-Pause the intake of salt, at least during the day to slow down the sweating.
+More salt means more sodium for the body to be removed by sweating, which means more sweat, which means more body odor.
+Go easy on your salt intake, at least during the day to slow down the sweating.

 If you look up ‘how to get rid of bad body odor’, this is the first tip you will see.
 Do your research and make a new diet plan that involves minimal salt.